polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 make all DEVKIT=icicle-kit-es
 ```

-The `DEVKIT` option can be used to set the target board for which linux is built, and if left blank it will default to `DEVKIT=mpfs`.
+The `DEVKIT` option can be used to set the target board for which linux is built, and if left blank it will default to `DEVKIT=icicle-kit-es`.

 The following table details the available targets: